 - Kosher salt & black pepper

 - 1 cup canola oil

 - Balsamic glaze

-Slice the tomatoes into quarter-inch rounds.
-Prepare two bowls, beat the eggs lightly in one bowl and mix the cheese, breadcrumbs and salt and pepper to taste in the other.
+- Slice tomatoes into quarter-inch rounds.
+Prepare two bowls, beat the eggs lightly in one shallow bowl and mix the cheese, breadcrumbs and salt and pepper to taste in the other shallow dish.

-In a large frying pan, heat the oil to medium-high.
-When the oil has reached the appropriate temperature, reduce the heat to medium low.
-Next, quickly dip each tomato slice into the egg being sure to dip both sides completely then transfer into the breadcrumbs and cheese bowl.
+- In a large non-stick pan, heat the oil to medium-high heat.
+When the heated oil has reached the appropriate temperature, reduce the heat to medium low.
+Next, quickly dip tomato slices into the egg being sure to dip both sides completely then transfer into the parmesan panko mixture.

-Place the slices into the hot oil being careful to adjust the heat if the oil splatters.
+- Place the sliced tomatoes into the hot oil in a single layer being careful to adjust the heat if the oil splatters.
 Fry each slice until browned and crispy before flipping, about 3-4 minutes.
 Be sure to monitor the tomato slices so they don't burn.

-Once perfectly crispy and browned, remove the tomato slices from the oil and place on a paper towel lined plate.
+- Once the slices have a crispy coating and are browned, remove the tomato slices from the oil and place on a paper towel lined plate or wire rack.
 Arrange on a platter, topped with sliced fresh mozzarella, chopped fresh basil and drizzled with balsamic glaze.
-Enjoy.

 If you make this recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!